iamrajiv/GSoC-2022/GSoC_2022_Meetings.md

   - Do we have a linter for unclosed italic tags, checking broken xrefs?
     - We need another issue for this
 - Suraj
-  - What is expected of the end result?
+  - What is the expected end result?

 1. Docs Engine
    1. Users: